lehoa85/assignment/README.md

 (I can assign this block into region automatically when module installing but will do it manually because it belong to region in theme using)

-4. Go to Content link and input content for Product.
+4. Go to Content link and input content for Product

 5. Access product detail page to see the result